cujojs/curl/README.md

 Features at a glance:
 =====================

-* Loads CommonJS AMD-formatted javascript modules
+* Loads CommonJS AMD-formatted javascript modules in parallel (fast!)
-* Loads non-AMD javascript files, too (via embedded plugin)
+* Loads non-AMD javascript files in parallel, too (fast! via js! plugin)
-* Loads CSS files and text files (via plugins)
+* Loads CSS files and text files in parallel (fast! via plugins)
 * Waits for dependencies (js, css, text, etc) before executing javascript
-* Waits for domReady --OR-- waits for all dependencies and domReady
+* Waits for domReady, if/when desired
+* Allows for virtually limitless combinations of files and dependencies
 * Tested with Chrome, FF3+, Safari 3.2+, IE6-8, Opera 9.5+

+Oh, did we mention?
+It's fast!

 ----------------------------------------